nachoconques0/diagnosis_svc/README.md

 2. `git clone` this repo
 3. Once you are inside the repo
 4. Run `docker compose up -d` this will initiate a container with a running postgres DB
-5. Run `make mod` so you download needed pkgs
 6. Run `make migration-run dir=up` this will run all needed migrations
+8. Run `make seed` in order to have the USER and some extra data so you can test from postman
-7. Run `make run` and if all good.
-Project should be running ready to get some HTTP calls and also gRPC.
+9. Run `make run` and if all good.
+Project should be running ready to get some HTTP calls

 ### You don't want to run it?
 But want to trust the tests? 😈